 - Choi, T. H. (2008).
 On struggles and resistance: English-medium education as intrinsically ‘good’?
 Educational Research Journal, 23(1), 45-70.

-- Choi, T. H., Chan, H., & Au, K. H. (2018, July/forthcoming).
+- Choi, T. H., Chan, H., & Au, K. H. (2018, July).
 ‘Now you’re talking’: Teacher preparation through alumni talks in a community of practice.
 Paper presented at the Oxford Education Research Symposium, UK.

 - Choi, T. H. (2017, June).
 A head start on grammar for young learners of English.
 Teaching demonstration at the Korean Association of Teachers of English (KATE) Conference, Seoul, South Korea.